danieleugenevoigt/Image-Converter/image-converter/README.md

 # 📦 Batch Image Converter Utility (BICU) — Version 1.0.0

+> **Note:** This is the README for the `image-converter` application directory.
+For a high-level overview of the entire project repository, including the portfolio landing page and deployment information, please see the **root README.md**.

+---

 Welcome to the official release of **Batch Image Converter Utility (BICU)**!
 BICU is a simple, fast, and customizable batch image converter built with **React**, **Vite**, **Rust**, and **Tauri**.
 It lets you convert large sets of images between formats with just a few clicks — no coding required!